HugoRCD/hr-folio/content/3.playground/text-bloom.md

   ::

   ::field{name="textColor" type="string"}
-  Default to `text-(--ui-text-muted)` - The color of the text in its normal state.
+  Default to `text-muted` - The color of the text in its normal state.
 You can use any valid CSS color value or Tailwind CSS class.
   ::

   ::field{name="bloomColor" type="string"}